Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Luxury Everest Base Camp Trek Cost

 The Luxury Everest Base Camp Trek costs USD 3,840 per person.
-This package covers a 4-night stay in a 5-star hotel in Kathmandu, luxury lodges in the lower Everest region, and the best available teahouses at higher altitudes throughout the trek itinerary.
+This package covers a 4-night stay in a 5-star hotel in Kathmandu, luxury lodges in the lower Everest region, and the best available teahouses along the trek itinerary at higher altitudes.
 The itinerary also includes domestic flights, all trekking permits, meals during the trek, a private guide, porter support, airport transfers, and guided sightseeing tours in Kathmandu.
-For a faster, more scenic exit from the Himalayas, an optional helicopter return flight incurs an additional expense.
-The final pricing may vary depending on group size, time of visit, hotel category, and whether you add a helicopter return or private upgrades.

 Standard vs. Luxury Everest Base Camp Trek: What Sets This Trek Apart?